sourcegraph/sourcegraph-public-snapshot/doc/cli/references/repos/delete-metadata.md

 		$ src repos delete-metadata -repo=repoID -key=mykey

-  [DEPRECATED] Note 'delete-kvp' is deprecated and will be removed in future release~ Use 'delete-metadata' instead~
+  [DEPRECATED] Note 'delete-kvp' is deprecated and will be removed in future release.
+Use 'delete-metadata' instead.

 ```